tflem/met_trackify/README.md

 > This a product tracking application, which features the following tools:

+* Ruby on Rails 6.1.6.1
 * Ruby 3.1.2
-* Continuous Integration: Travis
+* Continuous Integration: Github Actions
-* Ruby on Rails 6.1.6.1
+* Continuous Deployment: Heroku
 * HTML5 and Sass
-* PostgreSQL 14
+* PostgreSQL (Tested for 14.x)
 * Testing Framework: RSpec 5.1.2
 * CSS Framework: Semantic UI 2.4.4.0